jsromerop/ML_Stanford_MC_Classification_NeuralN/README.md

 # ML_Stanford_MC_Classification_NeuralN
-This is my learning projects from Machine Learning Stanford by Andrew Ng
+This is my learning projects from Multi-class Classification and Neural Networks: Machine Learning Stanford by Andrew Ng